How to leverage coding assessment for technical screening?

 - Screening tests

 Screening tests, much like brain teasers, are not the most accurate method for determining the actual coding talents of an individual.
-As an alternative to more typical “screening tests,” we at Yaksha provide candidates with condensed and straightforward coding tasks that require them to build code validated by a set of specified tests.
+As an alternative to more typical “screening tests,” we at Yaksha provide candidates with condensed and straightforward coding assessments that require them to build code validated by a set of specified tests.

 There are appropriate times and settings for screening tests.
 Screening tests are a straightforward method that businesses can utilize if they receive many applications and cannot go through each one individually.
 On the other hand, this primarily applies to large firms and businesses of a certain size, such as Google and Amazon; in other words, businesses that already have a solid reputation as an employer.